Book a Call

 3. AI-driven personalisation

-Gartner estimates that organisations integrating AI into marketing could see a 25% improvement in operational efficiency, and 61% of consumers have come to expect more tailored experiences.
-In short, ignoring AI in your marketing strategy might mean missing out on a 12% lift in ROI.
+Gartner suggests that organisations incorporating AI into marketing might see a 25% rise in operational efficiency, and with 61% of consumers expecting more customised experiences, overlooking AI could mean losing a big chunk of potential ROI.

-Gartner estimates that organisations integrating AI into marketing could see a 25% improvement in operational efficiency, and 61% of consumers have come to expect more tailored experiences.
-In short, ignoring AI in your marketing strategy might mean missing out on a 12% lift in ROI.
+Gartner suggests that organisations incorporating AI into marketing might see a 25% rise in operational efficiency, and with 61% of consumers expecting more customised experiences, overlooking AI could mean losing a big chunk of potential ROI.

 4. Content Experience